KxSystems/docs/docs/wp/disaster-recovery/index.md

 paper does not deal with many failure conditions of a kdb+ system outside of the ticker plant model used in capital markets.

-Kdb+ tick is an architecture which allows the capturing, processing and querying of data in real time and historically.
+kdb+ tick is an architecture which allows the capturing, processing and querying of data in real time and historically.
 It typically consists of: